Escomb: Parish churches

 Escomb Church was built in the 7th or 8th century AD when the area was part of the Anglian Kingdom of Northumbria, and has been called "England's earliest complete church".
 The building includes long-and-short quoins characteristic of Anglo-Saxon architecture, and re-used Roman masonry from Binchester Roman Fort.

 Until the 19th century, Escomb was a dependent chapelry of Bishop Auckland.
 In 1848, a vicarage was built at the top of the hill and Rev. Henry Atkinson became Escomb's first resident vicar for centuries.

 The Anglo-Saxon church seated only 65 people, and in the 19th century Escomb's population outgrew it.
 In 1863, a new parish church, St John's, was completed next to the vicarage.

 Thereafter, the old church repeatedly fell into disrepair.
-It was restored in 1875–80 by RJ Johnson, again in 1927, and again in 1965, by Sir Albert Richardson.
+It was restored in 1875–80 by R. J. Johnson, again in 1927, and again in 1965, by Sir Albert Richardson.

 In the 20th century, church attendance declined and became too small for St John's.
 In 1969, the Anglo-Saxon church reverted to being the parish church, and in 1971, St John's was demolished.